 - Listen to advice provided by Emergency Management Otago and emergency services and follow any instructions. - Secure your whare/home and critical buildings by closing windows and shutters, if you have them.
 Pull curtains and blinds over windows.
-This can prevent injury from flying glass if the window breaks.

-- Close all interior and external doors.
-Closed doors will help prevent damaging winds from entering rooms. - Take extreme care with items that may conduct electricity if your whare/home is struck by lightning: - Using electric lights is safe, but unplug appliances and avoid using the telephone or any other electrical appliance, especially television sets. - Turn off air conditioners and heat pumps, which can be overloaded by power surges from lightning. - If you live in an old house with metal plumbing, avoid using bathtubs, water taps and sinks as these may conduct electricity. - Use battery-powered radios and water from your emergency supplies. - Stay up to date with the latest information and updates from MetService. - Postpone outdoor activities if a snowstorm is imminent. - If you are outside, seek shelter. - Bring pets inside.
+This can prevent injury from flying glass if the window breaks. - Close all interior and external doors.
+Closed doors will help prevent damaging winds from entering rooms. - Take extreme care with items that may conduct electricity if your whare/home is struck by lightning: - Using electric lights is safe, but unplug appliances and avoid using the telephone or any other electrical appliance, especially television sets. - Turn off air conditioners and heat pumps, which can be damaged by power surges from lightning. - If you live in an old house with metal plumbing, avoid using bathtubs, water taps and sinks as these may conduct electricity. - Use battery-powered radios and water from your emergency supplies. - Stay up to date with the latest information and updates from MetService. - Postpone outdoor activities if a snowstorm is imminent. - If you are outside, seek shelter. - Bring pets inside.
 Move domestic animals and stock to shelter. - Make sure there is good ventilation and that your animal can freely move away from any external heat sources.
-Keep animals from coming into contact with heat sources, such as fires, to reduce the risk of burns. - Do not keep your animal in a garage or room with running vehicles or unflued gas heaters.
-Even small amounts of carbon monoxide will kill them. - At home, check fuel supplies for heating, wood burners, gas heaters, generators and barbeques. - If you are caught in your car or truck during a snowstorm, stay in your vehicle.
+Keep animals away from coming in contact with heat sources, such as fires, to reduce the risk of burns. - Do not keep your animal in a garage or room with running vehicles or unflued gas heaters.
+Even small amounts of carbon monoxide will kill them. - At home, check fuel supplies for heating, wood burners, gas heaters, generators and barbeques. - If you have to travel, make sure you are well prepared with snow chains, sleeping bags, warm clothing and essential emergency items that you will find in your emergency items. - If you are caught in your car or truck during a snowstorm, stay in your vehicle.
 Run the engine every ten minutes to keep warm.
 Drink fluids to avoid dehydration.
 Open the window slightly to avoid carbon monoxide poisoning.
-Make yourself visible to rescuers by tying a brightly coloured cloth to your radio aerial or door and keeping the inside light on. - If you have to travel, make sure you are well prepared with snow chains, sleeping bags, warm clothing and essential emergency items that you will find in your emergency items.
+Make yourself visible to rescuers by tying a brightly coloured cloth to your radio aerial or door and keeping the inside light on.